Bill Cosby Sentenced to 3 to 10 Years in Prison for Sexual Assault

-Bill Cosby was sentenced to three to 10 years in prison on Tuesday.
+Bill Cosby was sentenced to three to 10 years in prison on Tuesday for sexual assault.

 Judge Steven T. O'Neill delivered the sentence.
 Cosby will also be required to pay $25,000, as well as the cost of prosecution.

-"Nobody is above the law because of where they live, who they are, wealth, fame, celebrity of even philanthropy," the judge said.
+"Nobody is above the law because of where they live, who they are, wealth, fame, celebrity or even philanthropy," the judge said.

+The sentencing guidelines are between 22 and 36 months for a standard sentence.
 The actor will be held in total confinement in a state facility.
 He will also be required to take a sex offenders program.

 "Any lesser sentence would take away from the seriousness of the crime," the judge continued.
 He later added that he gave "great weight" to the victim-impact statement, including the "traumatic aftermath, alienation from friends, pain, anguish, [and] nightmares" Andrea Constand experienced.

-"Thirty four months this has gone on," the judge said.
+"34 months this has gone on," the judge said.
 "Your time has come."

 In addition, Cosby cannot have any contact with Constand.